-Usually shorter in length than an average-sized needle and with blunter tips, these are specifically designed for small hands.
-They’re most commonly made of plastic but can be made of bamboo or wood too.
+Usually shorter in length than an average-sized needle and with blunter tips.
+These are specifically designed for small hands.
+They’re plastic but can be bamboo or wood too.

-From as recently as the 1980s to as far back as the 1920s.
+From the 1980s to as far back as the 1920s.
 A favorite of collectors and knitters who like lightweight needles.

 Best Knitting Needles Brand